polybase/polybase-db-docs/docs/write-data.md

 You could store the encrypted private key locally on the browser device (e.g. in local storage).
 The tradeoff is that the private key could easily become lost if the user resets their browser (which would make all data unavailable and there would be no recovery method), and it would be difficult for users to work across devices.

-#### Store on Spacetime
+#### Store on Polybase

-You could store the encrypted private key on Spacetime, this allow the encrypted private key to obtained by the user and then decrypted on any device.
+You could store the encrypted private key on Polybase, this allow the encrypted private key to obtained by the user and then decrypted on any device.